 You might find it useful to read some of our other blogs including How Do I Know If I Have A PFO? and Migraine and PFO.

-If you are experiencing any or a combination of the symptoms visit your GP for a referral to our neuro-cardiac clinic, Cardio Remedy.
+If you are experiencing any or a combination of the symptoms visit your GP for a referral to our neuro-cardiac clinic, Heart Brain Private Clinic.

 We have a very structured, proven and efficient process to rapidly and accurately assess for PFO, allowing our team to deliver effective treatment strategies quickly.